 How to find ideas for digital products which sell

 Although waiting around for a eureka moment can be easy to get lost, discovering a good business idea is more of a process.
 It’s great to have an idea that excites you, but if you want an idea that dropship, you’ll want to follow a brainstorming, research, and validation process.

 To start with general ideas and write they all down.
 Don’t be overly critical.
 Bad ideas will bring on good ideas, and vice versa.
 The key to brainstorming is not to think things over.

 If you’re looking for a spark, you can ask yourself some questions here:

 Can you teach clients how to make use of your products?
 If you are selling knitting products, for example, you might give appointments to teach advanced knitting techniques.

 Can you help your customers with things related to your industry at large?
-For example, if you are selling surfboards, you might develop a fitness program to help your clients stay at home in surf shape.
+For example, if you are dropshipping surfboards, you might develop a fitness program to help your clients stay at home in surf shape.

 Think of the values on which you built up your business.
 What are the related topics?
-If you sell sustainable clothing, for example, you could build a course that will teach your customers how to lead a more sustainable life.
+If you dropship sustainable clothing, for example, you could build a course that will teach your customers how to lead a more sustainable life.

 What’s right for you?
 For example, if you are very high at product photography, you may be able to teach others how to get better at product photography.